-Our 2021 Tokyo travel guide offers info & tips, things to do, transportation info, where to eat, best hotels, avoiding crowds, itineraries for the city, and everything else you need to know.
-Whether you’re visiting for the Olympics or at some other point, we’ve got you covered.
-(Updated March 14, 2021.)
+Our 2022-2023 Tokyo travel guide offers info & tips, things to do, transportation info, where to eat, best hotels, avoiding crowds, itineraries for the city, and everything else you need to know.
+Whether you’re visiting for cherry blossom, fall colors, or in between, we’ve got you covered.
+(Updated September 27, 2022.)

 Through the bustle and maze of train lines, there are numerous districts, each offering unique character and begging to be explored.
 There’s the charm and old world sensibility of the low city, exemplified by temples and austere shopping streets of Asakusa.
 There’s the kinetic energy and buzz of the high city, showcased by the neon glow and occasional kitsch of Shinjuku.

 Tokyo is best known as a modern megacity known for speeding Shinkansen and bustling businessmen, but there’s much more to it–Tokyo literally holds everything you could possibly imagine.
 Tokyo is not our favorite city in Japan, but it is one of our favorite cities in the world.
 Seemingly paradoxical, but fairly easy to resolve.

 As we note in our Ultimate Kyoto, Japan City Guide, the former distinction belongs to that wonderful place, which is also our favorite city in the world.
 While Tokyo is the much more globally recognizable destination, Kyoto is a truly magical place.
 That’s not to diminish Tokyo, which is itself absolutely incredibly, just in very different ways.